jpeddicord/cse560/Assembler/doc/src/language_spec.rst

 	EXTRN | Label

 Declares a symbol that receives its value from another program.
-The extrn label defined must not appear as a label in this program, but may be used as an operand in this program.
+The extrn label defined must not appear as a label in this program.
 The label must have a matching ``ENTRY`` in another program.
 Since this directive does not start with a label, it cannot start in column 1.

 Example::